-How often should I see gynecologist?
+How often should I see a gynecologist?

-- Young women ages of 18-30 years, should do it every year.
+each year.
 If you plan to become sexually active, you should see a gynecologist first to discuss birth control options and safe sex practices.

 - Women over the age of 40 may need to be seen more frequently, particularly if they have high risk factors for certain kinds of cancers or genetic pelvic conditions.